on Nineteenth-Century American Literature and the Discourse of Natural History

 Rachael DeWitt (RD): Where did the project begin and what was the transformation process from dissertation to book?

-Juliana Chow (JC): I kind of fell into studying 19th century American literature, and was initially drawn to Regionalism for its interest in place and in peoples, and because I could see a connection between 19th century Regionalist literature and what we later might call ethnic literatures in the 20th and 21st centuries.
+Juliana Chow (JC): I fell into studying 19th century American literature, and was initially drawn to Regionalism for its interest in place and in peoples, and because I could see a connection between 19th century Regionalist literature and what we later might call ethnic literatures in the 20th and 21st centuries.
 And so as someone who had originally come into my graduate school program thinking that I was going to do Asian American literature and maybe something with environmental literature, who accidentally fell into 19th century American literature, I kept that thread of my interest through Regionalism.

 Tori McCandless (TM): As we think about Regionalism and how it's influenced your project, I’m curious about the link between Regionalism’s visuality and your focus on optics.
 Regionalism is often likened to the gaze from the train window–the touristic, even colonial, gaze–and you think about this alongside environmental optics, and other terms such as diminishment or disjunct specificity.
 How does your focus on optics and visuality intersect with 19th century poetic and scientific discourse?